th3kur3/PowerShell-Server-Audit-Script/README.md

 A PowerShell script which can be copied/pasted into a PowerShell console window and retrieve auditable server configuration settings.
 This script only runs a series a queries (it does not make any modifications) and then creates a folder with a text and html document on the user's desktop named after the computer name which can then be zipped and uploaded as supporting documentation.

-This script can be run on any server.
+This script needs to be run as a user with "at least" local administrator rights on each server being audited seperately.
 Simply copy the entire blob of text below and paste into a PowerShell window in administrative mode.

 Search PowerShell, right click the Windows PowerShell app, and select "run as administrator".